clemencegoh/SUTD_Networks_50.012/Activities/week1_1-3.md

 ---
 *Answer:*

-- 159.65.37.60
+1) 159.65.37.60
-- No, got classic50.allwebnow.com instead.
+2) No, got classic50.allwebnow.com instead.
 This must be the domain pointer for abracadabra.com
-- primary server: 192.168.2.100
+3) primary server: ns1.allwebnow.com
-- The website does not have an authoritative name server.
+4) Authoritative name servers:
+    - ns1.allwebnow.com
+    - ns2.allwebnow.com
+    - ns3.allwebnow.com
--
+    - ns4.allwebnow.com
+5) Yes, there are multiple authoritative name servers.
+This is to ensure failovers, such that the domain is still functions even with one more more servers down at a time, due to overloading or other reasons.
+6) ASN is AS14061
+7) Email gateway: systemnotifications.preciselymanaged.com
+8) None available

 -----------------------------------------------